Little-Miss-Robot/jsonapi-client/README.md

 ### 3.5 Data gating

 You can set a gate directly on a model, everytime the Model gets queried, it will first validate if the result can pass the gate.
-(More on data gating here)[#46-data-gating].
+[More on data gating here](#46-data-gating).

 ```ts
 import Model from "../src/Model";